hadipourh/hadipourh.github.io/README.md

 # Academic Website

-A modern, secure academic website built with Astro, featuring automated content management, interactive terminals, and comprehensive security measures.
+An academic website built with Astro, featuring automated content updates and a clean, professional design.

 ## Overview